Diversity in Anthropology Program

 - Students who identify as a member of groups historically underrepresented in graduate training in these fields, including members of ethnic and racial minority groups, and participants who are first-generation college students or graduates.

-- Students who are committed to pursuing doctoral training through either:
+- Students who are committed to pursuing graduate training through either:

 - the Department of Anthropology in one of our programs of research: Anthropological Archaeology, Biological Anthropology, or Socio-cultural Anthropology, or

-- the Department of Geography, Environment and Society in one of our programs of research: Dendrology, Geographic Information Science (GIS) or Human Geography.
+- the Department of Geography, Environment and Society in one of our programs of research: Biophysical Geography and Climatology, Geographic Information Science (GIS) or Human Geography.

 - Completed online application form.
-Please note that this application does require you to sign in to your google account to complete.
+Please note that this application may require you to sign in to your google account to complete.
 If you do not have a google account, please contact email@example.com to obtain individual access to the form that does not require a google account sign-in.
-Within the application, applicants will be asked to upload:

 - personal statement (see Graduate Diversity Recruitment Weekend Application Personal Statement Guidelines);